ozanMSFT/pytorch-wiki/Debugging-using-with-ssh-for-Github-Actions.md

 ## Known limitations

-* Only works for FB employees on FB VPN
+* Only works for users who are connected to the Meta VPN
     * No current planned support for outside collaborators yet

 ## Workflow for users